cloudfoundry-attic/cf-syslog-drain-release/README.md

 The [Loggregator Design Notes][loggregator-design-notes] present an overview of Loggregator components and architecture.

+## Supported Features and Release
+This release is tested to work with cf-deployment only and is currently included in cf-deployment by default.
+Syslog drains in cf-release are still handled by Dopplers.

+### Drain Types (Experimental)
+Syslog drains now support an experimental query parameter flag that can deliver container metrics in name value pairs using the syslog protocol.
+When confgiuring a drain you can now provide the following parametners.

+ * `drain-type=logs` - this is the default behavior and will deliver all application logs
+ * `drain-type=metrics` - this will deliver only container metrics for an application every 15 seconds
+ * `drain-type=all` - this will deliver both container metrics and logs for an application

+This sample [drain application](https://github.com/cloudfoundry-incubator/loggregator-tools#syslog-to-datadog) can be used to demo this functionality with datadog.

 ### Configuring CF Syslog Drain Components

 The cf syslog drain release contains three components.